Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (a) “Adverse action” means an action taken to try to keep an individual from opposing a discriminatory practice or from participating in an employment discrimination proceeding.
 Adverse actions include termination, refusal to hire, denial of promotion, threats, unjustified negative evaluations, unjustified negative references, increased surveillance, or any other action, such as assault or unfounded civil or criminal charge, that are likely to deter reasonable people from pursuing their rights.

-• (e) “Core crew” means regular, permanent employees in supervisory or other key positions where an employer would face serious financial loss if the positions were filled by persons who had not previously worked for that employer.
+• (i) “Core crew” means regular, permanent employees in supervisory or other key positions where an employer would face serious financial loss if the positions were filled by persons who had not previously worked for that employer.

 • (1) a physical or mental impairment that substantially limits one (1) or more major life activities of such individual;